brandon-gong/brandon-gong.github.io/_posts/2023-06-04-studying-chinese.md

 This has several benefits:
 - It solidifies my understanding of the meanings of the words.
-For example, some characters on their own my have a rather abstract meaning on their own, but are used in words in similar topics or areas.
+For example, some characters may have a rather abstract meaning on their own, but are used in words in similar topics or areas.
 Or sometimes characters mean completely different things in different contexts.
 - Sometimes characters are pronounced differently when used in different terms.